 Dive into a plate of egg rolls filled with a savory mixture of meat and vegetables.

 Eggrolls have a crispy, crunchy exterior and a savory, slightly spicy filling.
-The wrapper is a thin, flaky pastry dough that adds an additional layer of texture to the dish.
+The wrapper is a thin, flaky pastry dough that adds layer of texture to the dish.

 Get your stir fry with some okra, a tasty and healthy vegetable.